chaoss/wg-metrics-development/focus-areas/what/technical-fork.md

-###This metric is a release candidate To comment on this metric please see Issue #xx Following a comment period, this metric will be included in the next regular release.
+###This metric is a release candidate.
+To comment on this metric please see Issue ##94.
+Following a comment period, this metric will be included in the next regular release.

 # Technical Forks
 Question: What are a number of technical forks of an open source project on code development platforms?